juliaguida/oystercard/node/alexyoung/node_intro.md

 * An object that represents a stream of values
 * Can be readable, writable, or both
-* They're best learned by practicing
+* They're best learned by practising
   * Try Stream Adventure https://github.com/substack/stream-adventure
-* All stream objects inherit from EventEmitter
+* All stream objects inherit from `EventEmitter`
 * You'll find them in the networking API, HTTP API, and file system
 * In Express, the request object is a stream, which means you can stream POST data (from forms, file uploads, etc.)
 * The stream API is simple to use, but it's hard to actually write stream classes yourself